Breviceps fuscus: Conservation

 Breviceps fuscus is a locally abundant species but the exact population is not known.
 It does not tolerate habitat disturbance, so habitat loss caused by afforestation, the spread of alien vegetation, and too frequent fires are threats to it.
 However, overall, its habitat is well protected and it occurs in several protected areas.

 Taxonomy

 The specific name fuscus refers to the dark colouration of this species as the animal is usually dark brown or black.
 The black rain frog was first described by John Hewitt, in 1925 after a specimen was collected in Knysna.

 Feeding

-Like many other frogs the breviceps fucus is an Insectivore which feeds on small insects, spiders, insect larvae and worms.
+Like many other frogs Breviceps fuscus is an insectivore which feeds on small insects, spiders, insect larvae and worms.
+The main source of protein for Breviceps fuscus is crickets.
+If they eat crickets bigger in size they can go through impaction.
+Impaction can cause blockage of the intestine which can cause death.

 Classification

 The Breviceps fuscus was originally classified as a member of the Microhylidae but polygenic research led to the family Brevicipitidae being classified as a family of its own and Breviceps fuscus was included in it along with the other frogs in its genus.